-Upon confirming the soil and groundwater interface at the location of installed six soil probes SP-9 to SP-14, a total of six (6) monitoring wells will then be installed during this investigation utilizing a 4-inch diameter Hollow Stem Auger by Geoprobe.
-These monitoring wells are intended to further characterize the groundwater quality across the entire Site and specifically in the vicinity of former UST fields in the southeastern portion of the Site.
+Upon confirming the soil and groundwater interface at the location of the nine soil probes SP-9 to SP-17, a total of nine (9) monitoring wells will then be installed during this investigation utilizing a 4-inch diameter Hollow Stem

+Auger by Geoprobe.
+These monitoring wells are intended to further characterize the groundwater quality in the vicinity of former UST fields in the southeastern portion of the Site and to evaluate the source of chlorinated vapors impacts previously identified beneath the Site.

-The monitoring wells will be designated as MW-1a to MW-5a and MW-6 and will be installed in the vicinity of historically installed monitoring wells MW-1 to MW-4 and groundwater probe GW-1 as shown on Figure 5 - Proposed Sampling Plan.
-Specially MW-1a will be installed at SP-9 at the western corner of the Site (vicinity of MW-1), MW-2a will be installed at SP-10 at the northern corner Site (vicinity of MW-2), MW-3a will be installed at SP-11 will be installed at the eastern corner Site (vicinity of MW-3), MW-4a will be installed at SP-12 at the southern corner Site (vicinity of MW-4), MW-5a will be installed at SP-13 in the central portion Site (vicinity of MW-5), and MW-6 will be installed at SP-13 in the southeastern portion Site (vicinity of GW-1).
+The monitoring wells will be designated as MW-1a to MW-5a and MW-6 to MW-9.
+Monitoring wells will be installed at the locations shown on Figure 5 -Proposed Sampling Plan.
+Specifically, MW-1a to MW-5a and MW-6 will be installed in the vicinity of historically installed monitoring wells MW-1 to MW-5 and groundwater probe GW-1, where soil and groundwater interface was historically reported at these locations.
+MW-1a will be installed at SP-9 at the western corner of the Site (vicinity of MW-1), MW-2a will be installed at SP-10 at the northern corner (vicinity of MW-2), MW-3a will be installed at SP-11 at the eastern corner (vicinity of MW-3), MW-4a will be installed at SP-12 at the southern corner (vicinity of MW-4), MW-5a will be installed at SP-13 in the central portion (vicinity of MW-5), MW-6 will be installed at SP-14 in the southeastern portion Site (vicinity of GW-1).
+Monitoring well MW-7 will be installed at SP-15 in the western portion of the Site in the vicinity of previous soil vapor probes SV-2A and SV-2B, MW-8 will be installed at SP-16 in the northwestern portion and MW-9 will be installed at SP-17 at the location of the former auto repair shop in the central portion.